TheKevinWang/HunterGatherer.js/README.md

 Email guesser accepts a file of names separated by new lines, such as output from [theHarvester](https://github.com/laramies/theHarvester).
 The email addresses can then be validated using [iSMTP](https://github.com/altjx/ipwn).

-Read names from test.txt and output email guesses to output.txt with domain example.com
+Read names from test.txt and output email guesses to output.txt with domain example.com.
+The default separator is ".".

 ```
 node EmailGuesser.js -f test.txt -o output.txt -d example.com